Do you have natural history expertise and a desire to inspire and engage others in your learning?

 - Have networked with other experts, connecting and learning from each another.

-Prior Knowledge – we require anyone who becomes a Field Studies Council course tutor to complete our foundation course.
+Prior knowledge – we require anyone who becomes a Field Studies Council course tutor to complete our foundation course.
 This is a two hour self-led course covering the basics of tutoring with the organisation.
 We highly recommend that you complete this course prior to attendance on the bookable courses.
-This course can be accessed from 21st August.
+You will be sent login details for this before your in-person course starts.

 About the Tutor